St. Thomas Aquinas and the Immaculate Conception

 WITH IT

-written in 1272-1273, contains the famous question
+Summa Theologica III, written in 1272-1273, contains the

-to deny the Immaculate Conception: “On the contrary, The Church
+Immaculate Conception: “On the contrary, The Church

 celebrates the feast of our Lady's Nativity.
-Now the Church does not celebrate
+Now the Church does not

-Virgin was holy.
+the Blessed Virgin was holy.
 Therefore she was sanctified in the womb.
 I answer that, Nothing is handed down in the canonical Scriptures

 concerning the sanctification of the Blessed Mary as to her being sanctified